MicrosoftDocs/microsoft-365-community/docs/basics/what-is-site-column.md

-# What is a Content Type?
+# What is a Site Column?

 ## Basic Idea